You had a big bowl of pasta last night and today you’re exhausted.

 Who’s at risk for gluten fatigue?

 Between 1-3% of the general population has celiac disease.
 However, if you have a first-degree relative (brother, sister, mom, or dad) with celiac disease, the likelihood that you will develop celiac disease jumps to 10%.
-If that’s you, be careful. you’re at increased risk to feel fatigued (among a number of other unwanted symptoms) after eating gluten
+If that’s you, be careful. you’re at increased risk of many unwanted symptoms, including feeling tired after eating gluten.

 Since one set of your genes comes from mom and the other from dad, you can have any one of many, many different gene combinations.
 Some of these genes predispose you to celiac disease.
 In fact, 98.4% of those with celiac disease have one of two specific genes.
 These same genes were found in almost 90% of first-degree relatives as well.